e10v/tea-tasting/README.md

 ### Custom metrics

-To create a custom metric, define a new class inheriting from `MetricBase`.
+Create a custom metric by defining a new class that inherits from `MetricBase`.
 The class should define least two methods: `__init__` and `analyze`.
 The `analyze` method should accepts the following parameters:

 - `contr_data`: A Polars dataframe with control data.
 - `treat_data`: A Polars dataframe with treatment data.